abhi3700/My_Learning_Ethereum/faqs.md

 # EVM FAQs

+#### Q. Is Ethereum based on UTXO model?
+If not, which one?
+No.

+It is based on Account/balance model.
+	- __Pros__: can be Smart contract compatible
+	- __Cons__: double spending problem which is handled by introducing nonce for every address (from where the transaction has been requested).

 #### Q. What is Total supply, Max supply, circulating supply?
 __Max supply__: tokens that will ever be generated